mfem/web/src/tutorial/meshvis.md

 BooleanDifference(50) = { Volume{1}; Delete; }{ Volume{2,3}; Delete; };
 ```

 Gmsh will use the obtained geometry for generating the mesh.
 However, without additional specifications, we cannot impose boundary conditions without any attributes assigned to the boundaries.
 Different attributes can be assigned to the volumetric part of the mesh for using different material coefficients within the domain.
-Here, however, we will use only a single attribute as the first example uses only a sinlge diffusion coefficient.
+Here, however, we will use only a single attribute, as the first example uses only a single diffusion coefficient.
 ```diff
 Physical Volume(1) = {50};
 Physical Surface(1) = {1,6,8};